 Getting around Rome is simple.
-This is in part down to the city’s size, but massively helped by the public transport network it’s got going on.
+This is in part down to the city’s size, but massively helped by the public transport network Rome‘s got going on.
 Specifically, the train network is super convenient – you’ll most likely be using one of the train stations in Rome at some point during your trip.

-With 73 stations across three lines, the Rome Metro is just the tip of the iceberg when it comes to Rome’s train network.
-There are a number of railway stations situated in the city that not only serve local commuters catching trains in and out of the city center each day, but also play host to regional and high-speed rail services.
-Getting to major cities like Pisa or Naples – or even directly to the Vatican City – from one of Rome’s big transit hubs is a breeze.
+There are two main train stations in Rome (Roma Termini and Roma Tiburtina), and a number of smaller stations situated in the city that not only serve local commuters catching trains in and out of the city center each day, but also play host to regional and high-speed rail services.

-Some of them are grand and historic, others used to be nothing more than countryside stops that have evolved over the years.
-Some have multiple metro lines crossing beneath their regional tracks.
-To help you figure out your train travel in the Eternal City, here are some of the busiest, well known and most useful train stations in Rome.
+Some of the train stations in Rome are grand and historic, others used to be nothing more than countryside stops that have evolved over the years.
+Some have multiple Rome metro lines crossing beneath their regional tracks.

 The Main Train Stations In Rome